csce215/labs/lab2/README.md

 Depending on the command you are using, it may support that you use unix wildcards or regex.

 For example, the `-name` option of the `find` command support unix wildcards.
-Some unix wildcards are (the full list of unix wildcards can be found in TLCL Pg.26):
+Some unix wildcards are listed below (full list can be found in TLCL Pg.26):

 ![](../figures/unixwildcards-p1.png)